ii. Knowledge Co-Creation Program (Young Leaders)

 JICA is implementing the program with the view of contributing to more sustainable capacity development for young leaders through greater emphasis on specialized technical training in various fields.

-There will be 2 different groups that will be visiting Japan for JFY 2019.
+There will be 2 different groups for JFY 2023.

 Young Leaders Application Form and Requirements to be submitted by the Applicants Aside from those Listed in the GI

 - Nomination Letter signed by the Department Secretary/Head of Agency (following the nomination protocols of your agency), addressed to: